Click Here for Our Recommended Antivirus for Your Device

 There are two types of paradox: Logical paradox and Literary paradox.
 A logical contradiction is a contraindication that opposes logic and seems unreasonable.
 These are not possible in the real world.

 A literary paradox is a contraindication that has a deeper meaning for the contraindication.
-It is supposed to be a standard literary device often used in speech and poetic and fictional works.
+It is supposed to be a standard literary device used in speech and poetic and fictional works.

 Main Differences Between Irony and Paradox